jkomg/container-journey-template/README.md

 > Linux Quickstart: For Linux users, you can run `bash linux.sh` and move on to [Lession 2](#lesson-2-setting-up-your-cluster-environment).

-2. As a prerequisite for the Bluemix CLI, install the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli/releases).
-You must install the Cloud Foundry CLI in the default location for your operating system, otherwise the PATH environment variable does not match your installation directory.
-The prefix for running the Cloud Foundry CLI commands is `cf`.

-3. As a prerequisite for the Bluemix Kubernetes plug-in, install the [Bluemix CLI](http://clis.ng.bluemix.net/ui/home.html).
+2. As a prerequisite for the Bluemix Kubernetes plug-in, install the [Bluemix CLI](http://clis.ng.bluemix.net/ui/home.html).
 The prefix for running commands by using the Bluemix CLI is `bx`.

 > OS X Quickstart: For Mac users, after you installed the Cloud Foundry CLI and Bluemix CLI, you can run `bash osx.sh` and move on to [Lession 2](#lesson-2-setting-up-your-cluster-environment).

-4. Log into the Bluemix CLI.
+3. Log into the Bluemix CLI.
     ```bash
     $ bx login -a https://api.ng.bluemix.net
     ```

-5. Follow the prompts to select an account and space to log in to.
+4. Follow the prompts to select an account and space to log in to.

-6. To create Kubernetes clusters, and manage worker nodes, install the Bluemix Kubernetes plug-in.
+5. To create Kubernetes clusters, and manage worker nodes, install the Bluemix Kubernetes plug-in.
 The prefix for running commands by using the Bluemix Kubernetes plug-in is `bx cs`.
     ```bash
     $ bx plugin repo-add Bluemix https://plugins.ng.bluemix.net
     $ bx plugin install container-service -r Bluemix
     ```

-7. Initialize the Bluemix Kubernetes plug-in.
+6. Initialize the Bluemix Kubernetes plug-in.
     ```bash
     $ bx cs init
     ```

-8. To view a local version of the Kubernetes dashboard and to deploy apps into your clusters, install the [Kubernetes CLI](https://kubernetes.io/docs/user-guide/prereqs/).
+7. To view a local version of the Kubernetes dashboard and to deploy apps into your clusters, install the [Kubernetes CLI](https://kubernetes.io/docs/user-guide/prereqs/).
 The prefix for running commands by using the Kubernetes CLI is kubectl.

     **a.
 Download the Kubernetes CLI.**